xalaida/laravel-translatable/README.md

 reading
 get original

+# FIX
+- fix that translatable attributes is can be set through non $translatable fields
+- refactor full translator class.
+- add available locales array (probably dont)

 ##### TODO
+- FIX case when locale was changed multiple times (probably just clear translated[] array on translatable model)
+- ADD guard when for model creating for non default locale...
 - Feature command for pruning translations for undefined translatable model (removed, etc.)
 - ADD SCOPE ONLY FOR CURRENT LOCALE EAGER LOADING.
 DONT LOAD ALL LOCALES
 - Add timestamp touching if translation was updated and throw updatedAt event when translation was added